hashicorp/terraform-website/content/source/docs/extend/debugging.html.md

 # Debugging Providers

-Terraform's providers are complicated programs in their own right, and sometimes they don't end up working the way you expect them to.
-In those situations, it's not always obvious how to get information about what's actually happening inside a provider or why things are behaving the way they do.

 This guide documents a few different ways to access more information about the runtime operations of Terraform providers.
 It is intended for Terraform provider developers, though sufficiently advanced users may also be able to use